LoricAndre/OneTerm.nvim/README.md

  - `oneterm_ignore` is an array of gitignore-type patterns
  - `oneterm_fzf_prompt` is the prompt used by fzf in oneterm
  - `oneterm_options` is a dictionary/table of window options, see `:help nvim_open_win` for details
+ - `oneterm_sessions_path` should be the path where you store your session files, for example using [fzf-session.vim](https://github.com/dominickng/fzf-session.vim)

 ## Using the framework
 Each of the commands calls the same lua function, accessible using `lua require('oneterm').main(arg_object)`.<br>